hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/webdriver/_examples/_example_driver.md

         print("Chrome browser closed.")

-    # ... (rest of the code is similar, demonstrating usage with Firefox and Edge)
+    # ... (rest of the code is similar, demonStarting usage with Firefox and Edge)

 if __name__ == "__main__":
     main()